Saint Demetrius Cathedral, Dalj: Patriarchal Palace

-The Patriarchal Palace in Dalj, also known as the Summer Residence of Serbian Patriarchs, is a historical building constructed in 1754 under the patronage of Metropolitan Pavle Nenadović.
-Originally, the palace served as the administrative center for the Lordship of Dalj, which managed 25,000 acres of arable land, meadows, pastures, forests, and fishponds.
+The Patriarchal Palace in Dalj, also known as the Summer Residence of Serbian Patriarchs, is a building located next to the cathedral and nowadays is the seat of the Eparchy of Osijek Plain and Baranya serving as well as the bishop's residence.

+It is constructed in 1754 under the patronage of Metropolitan Pavle Nenadović and originally served as the administrative center for the Lordship of Dalj, which managed 25,000 acres of arable land, meadows, pastures, forests, and fishponds.
 This extensive estate, established in 1706, included the villages of Borovo and Bijelo Brdo, in addition to Dalj.
+From 1920s up to the World War II it was used as a summer residence for Serbian patriarchs.
 Following World War II, the palace was temporarily repurposed for various functions, including a school, a cooperative, and as the residence of the managers of patriarchal properties.
 However, by the 1980s, the building had significantly deteriorated.
-In 1991, the palace became the seat of the Osječko-Polje and Baranja Eparchy.
 Under the efforts of Bishop Lukijan, the Patriarchal Palace underwent a complete restoration between 1994 and 2004.